What is Pilates?

-The Pilates Method of Body Conditioning is a system of exercises that focus on the “Powerhouse.”
-These deep postural muscles of the body—mainly the abdominal, buttocks, hips and inner thighs—strengthen and lengthen the body.
+The Pilates Method of Body Conditioning is a system of exercises focusing on the “Powerhouse,” which includes the abdominal, buttocks, hips, and inner thighs, to strengthen and lengthen the body.

-While strengthening the core stability muscles, Pilates works towards re-aligning the spine to its optimum position.
-Focusing on this proper form and alignment while strengthening the core stability muscles through movement is what Pilates is all about.
-You must connect your mind to your body in order to execute the movement properly.
+While strengthening the core stability muscles, Pilates works to re-align the spine to its optimum position.
+It focuses on proper form and alignment while strengthening core stability muscles through movement, connecting your mind to your body for proper execution.

 Benefits of Pilates: